Last Updated on October 13, 2023

-But this beautiful, peaceful and historical place couldn’t be more different than Manhattan.
+But this beautiful, peaceful and historical place couldn’t be more different than Manhattan and many of the things Gotham is noted for.
 It’s overflowing with natural beauty, history, and culture.
 And it has enough farm-to-table dining options to keep any foodie busy for months.
 It’s also the oldest wine-producing area in the USA.

 The Hudson River river is named for Henry Hudson, an Englishman sailing for the Dutch East India Company, who explored it in 1609.

 More were soon to follow, including the Pilgrims, when they set sail in 1620.
 On that sailing, the Pilgrims were actually headed for the Hudson River Valley, not Plymouth near Cape Cod.
 They only turned north when they encountered low winds and shoals along the American coast.